qianghan/Kevin/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to https://github.com/qianghan/Kevin.

 ## License